Russian River (California): Ecology

+Fish populations

 The river provides wildlife habitat including warm and cold freshwater habitat for fish migration and spawning.
-Historically it is interesting as one of two Northern California coastal rivers mentioned in the early nineteenth century by Russian explorer K. T. Khlebnikov as hosting sturgeon, presumably White sturgeon (Acipenser transmontanus), along with the Pajaro River.
-Khlebnikov stated in his "1820 Travel Notes", "Mr. Kuskov had sent two baidarkas to the Slavyanka River to catch sturgeon, and they returned today with ten fish...the largest one exceeding two arshins (4.67 feet) long".
+It is of historical note as one of two Northern California coastal rivers mentioned in the early nineteenth century by Russian explorer K. T. Khlebnikov as hosting sturgeon along with the Pajaro River.
+These were presumably white sturgeon (Acipenser transmontanus), the largest freshwater fish in the United States.
+Khlebnikov stated in his "1820 Travel Notes": "Mr. Kuskov had sent two baidarkas to the Slavyanka River to catch sturgeon, and they returned today with ten fish... the largest one exceeding two arshins (4.67 feet) long".
 Moyle's Inland Fishes of California states that there were historic runs of white, but not green, sturgeon in the Russian River.
-White sturgeon are the largest freshwater fish in the United States.

-The Russian River is the largest river in the Central California Coast Steelhead trout (Oncorhynchus mykiss) Distinct population segment.
+The Russian River is the largest river in the Central California Coast steelhead trout (Oncorhynchus mykiss) distinct population segment.
 Natural waterfalls and the two major dams, Warm Springs (built in 1982) and Coyote (built in 1959), have isolated anadromous steelhead from its non-oceangoing rainbow trout form above the impassable barriers.
 Recent genetic studies on steelhead collected at 20 different sites both above and below passage barriers in the watershed found that despite the fact that 30 million hatchery trout were stocked in the river from 1911 to 1925, the steelhead remain of native and not hatchery stock.

 Until recently, most reviews indicated that Chinook salmon (Oncorhynchus tshawytscha) were always scarce on the Russian River.
-However, in 2007, the Sonoma County Water Agency completed a comprehensive re-evaluation of historical records, coupled with a 5-year monitoring program using underwater cameras at two fish ladders just north of Forestville.
-They found that Chinook always were, and still are, "a relatively abundant, widely distributed, and naturally self-sustaining population".
+However, in 2007, the Sonoma County Water Agency completed a comprehensive re-evaluation of historical records, coupled with a five-year monitoring program using underwater cameras at two fish ladders just north of Forestville.
+They found that Chinook salmon always were, and still are, "a relatively abundant, widely distributed, and naturally self-sustaining population".
 The authors found historic information dating to 1881 suggesting the presence of an ancestral population, and their genetic analysis found the Chinook both above and below barriers to fish passage to be of native, and not hatchery stock.

 In 2001 the Coho salmon (Oncorhynchus kisutch) had dwindled to less than four returning spawners per year.
 These low numbers were the catalyst for the Russian River Coho Salmon Captive Broodstock Program, a recovery effort in which offspring from hatchery-reared adults are released into the river system.
 In 2011, biologists estimate that more than 190 adult coho may have returned to the Russian River watershed, beginning with early storms in October and peaking in December.
 High priority tributaries for restoration of stream flows and habitat for Coho include Dutch Bill, Grape, Green Valley, Mark West and Mill Creeks.